 Rosa had gained quite a following and had supporters in U.S., Canada, and even U.K. via social media.
 Everyone was rooting for her and anticipating her arrival in Ontario.
 At this time, it was difficult to arrange transport and her amazing foster mom was 9 months pregnant.
-Through the generosity of dog lover & owner, Rachel of Texas Tails Pet Resort and Academy, Rosa was given another temporary home until a transportation journey was available for her.
+Through the generosity of dog lover & owner, Rachel of Texas Tails Pet Resort and Academy, Rosa was given another temporary home in Bay City, TX until a Canadian transportation journey was available for her.
 The original plan was to have her spayed in the meantime, however due to her situation, Rosa needed a special type of anesthetic, only in available in Canada.

 Having fallen in love with Rosa through being the key fundraiser and closely following this girl’s journey, I decided to foster Rosa once she came to Canada, and ultimately hoped to give her a forever home.
 Unfortunately, the timing of the transportation was going to arrive at the busiest time of year for me.
 A fourth amazing foster and friend, Wendy stepped up and welcomed Rosa into her home in Wallaceburg, Ontario.
 As the strong warrior she is, Rosa made the three-day journey seamlessly and was welcomed into Canada with love and open arms.
 At the beginning of May, 3 months after her heart surgery, Rosa was spayed.
 10 days after her surgery and 5 months since I virtually met her, (which fittingly happened to be on Canadian Mother’s Day), my Dad and I drove 3 hours to pick up Miss Rosa – together at last!